nginrsw/ilya-lang/README.md

 Ilya Ilyukhina Programming Language is a personal fork of Ilya, modified slightly to make it easier for me to learn, write, and personalize.

-The only changes from the original Ilya are:
+For now, only two changes have been made:

 - The reserved word `local` has been replaced with `locked`.
 - The reserved word `function` has been replaced with `fn`.